How Much Do Substance Use and Addiction Nurses Make?

 Are you ready to earn your online nursing degree?

-Addiction nurses make an average salary of $86,000 per year, or $36.63 per hour, according to Payscale data from March 2022.
+Substance use and addiction nurses make an average salary of $86,000 per year or $36.63 per hour, according to Payscale data from March 2022.
 The figures listed below represent average salaries, whereas substance abuse nurses can earn more.
-Salaries vary by experience, education, credentials, work setting, and geographic area.
+As in most professions, nurse salaries vary by experience, education, credentials, work setting, and your geographic location.

 Salaries for addiction nurses rank above the national average of $58,260, as reported by BLS.
-However, other nursing positions earn more, especially those that require a bachelor’s degree or higher education.
-Nurse practitioners, a position that requires a master of science in nursing degree, earn a median annual salary of $120,680, according to the BLS.
+However, other nursing positions can pay more, especially to those that hold a bachelor of science in nursing (BSN) degree or higher.
+Specially trained nurse practitioners — many of whom assist patients with mental health and substance use problems — require a master of science in nursing (MSN) degree but earn a median annual salary of $120,680, according to the BLS.

 $86,000